shayansaha85/cronfrog/README.md

 # CronFrog

 </div>
-CronFrog is a lightw
-eight job scheduling application featuring a backend API and an interactive web interface.
+CronFrog is a lightweight job scheduling application featuring a backend API and an interactive web interface.
 It allows you to schedule, monitor, and run shell commands or scripts using cron expressions.

 ---